 Do your best to reduce the payment limitations.
 Provide as many payment methods as possible.
 Many people use PayPal, others use credit cards, and many use newer methods (cryptocurrency, etc.).
 Limiting them to using only one method is not a smart thing to do.

 In this modern world, gaining trust is a hard thing to do.
-People, well, most of them, work really hard to bring money into their pockets.
+People, well, most of them, work hard to bring money into their pockets.
 They are not willing to throw their money away.
-In order to assure them that they will receive what they purchased, use signal trusts, security seals, and badges.
+To assure them that they will receive what they purchased, use signal trusts, security seals, and badges.
 They help them make sure you are not a scammer trying to rob them off.

 We all have had our happiness ruined when we figured out the total price of something is way higher than what we scheduled for.
 Boy, we hate that feeling!

 Speaking of trust, honesty is a decision-making factor when you want to gain it.
 Be honest with your customers.
 Do not let them think you want to trick them.
-Be honest and tell them how things are going to be from the beginning.
+Be honest and tell them how things will be from the beginning.

 So, for the sake of your business and yourself, stop adding hidden costs in the end.

 Today’s world is filled with noises and distractions.
 Moreover, our attention spans have decreased over the years.
-We get easily distracted while doing something important, even if there are no distractions.
+We get easily distracted while doing something important, even without distractions.

-To make the checkout pain-free, relieve some of that pressure by removing everything that is not related.
+To make the checkout pain-free, relieve some of that pressure by removing everything unrelated.
 Remove all the ads.
-Get rid of your navigation bar (Do you really want your users to click on another page in the middle of checkout?).
+Get rid of your navigation bar (Do you want your users to click on another page in the middle of checkout?).
 Remove all the links.
 Dismiss everything that does not relate to checkout immediately.

 Stop!
 Stop asking for non-relevant information.
 Give your users the sense of privacy they need.
 Some people hardly even open up to their close friends.
 When they see you are asking for information unrelated to checkout, they realize you are not safe.
 Furthermore, the more you ask, the more they have to provide, and the harder the checkout becomes.

-Your checkout pages are packed with customers who have already indicated to you what they want.
+Your checkout pages are packed with customers who have already indicated what they want.

 You are not competing for attention anymore.
 You do not need to understand how to offer them the fragrance of information for the goods they require anymore.
 Also, you are not concerned about finding user intent.
 It is high time you close the deal!